dusty18004/dbd-website/README.md

 # Dead by Daylight Website -- HTML Only
 The first assignment I turned in for my Internet Programming course at Truman State University.
+Files are current as of 09-23-2025.

 ## About the Website
 This website was created as a homework assigment, and I made it about my favorite video game, Dead by Daylight.
 Dead by Daylight is a cat-and-mouse type of game, where four survivors must repair 5 generators to open exit gates while being hunted by a killer.
 It's a thriller game that I have come to love with my whole heart.
 The website acts as a user's guide (for survivors) for new players, although it is not as descriptive as could be -- since it was created with a deadline rather than as a fun project for myself.